 |MATH 1332||Contemporary Math|

 |76-100||MATH 2413||Calculus I|

 Depending on the overall score received, a student could place into any of the courses listed.
-However, it is recommended to meet with an Academic Advisor for assistance in selecting the best course for enrollment based on the student’s degree pathway.
+However, it is recommended to meet with a career advisor for assistance in selecting the best course for enrollment based on the student’s degree pathway.